 BIAS FREE CME - No Commercial Support was provided for this CME activity.

-Chair of Pediatrics, Milford Regional Medical Center, Milford, MA;
+Chair of Pediatrics, Milford Regional Medical Center

-Adjunct Staff Clinical Instructor MGH Institute of Health Professions;
+Clinical Instructor, MGH Institute of Health Professions

 For more than a decade, Dr. Jeanne McCoy has established a reputation as a pediatric hospitalist with a below average joke telling ability and a love of talking.
 As a result of this, Dr. McCoy finds joy in subjecting students, colleagues, and audiences to her sense of humor during her presentations and lectures, combining her passion for teaching with a captive audience.